National Air Operation Command: History

-The Air Force Air Defense Command, raised on 12 September 1963, form majority of the personnel under the Kohanudnas.
-Its primary mission is to develop and prepare combat readiness of air defense capabilities of the air force.
-The Air Defense Command is based at Halim Perdanakusuma Airport and has 4 air defense wings, which are 100th Missile Defense Wing, 200th Radar Wing, 300th Interceptor Wing, and 400th Radar Wing.
-Aside from these, personnel of the Army Air Defense Artillery Corps and the Directorate of Air Defense Operations of the Navy, both of the Indonesian Army and Indonesian Navy, respectively and activated in 1962, are under its operational supervision.

 History of Air Force Operation Commands

 Air Force Operation Command were established 1951 with Air Cdre Ruslan Danurusamsi as its first commander.
 In 1976, the Command was renamed into Combined Air Combat Command.
 In 1985, as part of a major reorganization of the armed forces, the Command was split into Air Operation Command (Komando Operasi Udara or Koopsud) 1 and 2 to oversee supervision over all regional air bases and air force formations within Indonesia on the basis of the Air Regions.
 On 11 May 2018, Air Operation Command 3 was officially formed on the basis of the Air Operation Command 2 bases in eastern Indonesia.

 On 10 August 2025, the nomenclature for the Air Operation Commands was renamed to Air Force Regional Commands (Komando Daerah Angkatan Udara or Kodau).

 History of National Air Operation Command

 On 28 January 2022, the National Air Defense Command (Kohanudnas) was liquidated and alongside the Air Operation Command 1, 2, and 3 were officially merged into one organization, the National Air Operation Command (Komando Operasi Udara Nasional or Koopsudnas).
 The unified service serves as an umbrella institution managing all air defense and superiority operations under the Air Force, and thus simplifying the chain of command.
 The Koopsudnas is led by an Air Marshal.

 On 10 August 2025, the National Air Defense Command (Kohanudnas) was re-established as an independent unit from the National Air Operation Command.

+The National Air Operation Command Space Unit (Satuan Antariksa Koopsudnas) was established on 29 January 2026.
+The Space Unit was created in response to modern threats in outer space domain and to exploit its importance to command and control, operational decision making, and communication.